Keidan/hcli/README.md

 (GPL) Http(s) Client is a FREE software.

+This software allow to forge inline HTTP(s) requests.

+Note: The gzip content does not work.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.